beam-pyio/beam-pyio.github.io/content/blog/2024/firehose-pyio-0.1.0/index.md

 - Implement metric objects that record the total, succeeded and failed elements counts.
 - Add unit and integration testing cases.
 The [moto](https://github.com/getmoto/moto) and [localstack-utils](https://docs.localstack.cloud/user-guide/tools/testing-utils/) packages are used for unit and integration testing respectively.
 Also, a custom test client is created for testing retry of failed elements, which is not supported by the moto package.

-See [this post](/blog/2024/firehose-pyio-intro/) for more examples.
+See [Introduction to Firehose PyIO Sink Connector](/blog/2024/firehose-pyio-intro/) for more examples.